Teo44/OpenRoutePlanner/documentation/weekly_report_4.md

 ## Issues

-IDA* is A LOT slower than Dijkstra and A* in most cases, something wrong with the implementation.
-It seems the bound starts increasing slower as it nears the actual shortest distance,
+IDA* is A LOT slower than Dijkstra and A* in most cases, something has to be wrong with the implementation.
+It seems the increase of the bound slows down as it nears the actual shortest distance, to the point where the bound might only increase a couple meters at a time, when there are still a few kilometers until the goal node can be reached.

 Recording results for performance testing is also on hold until IDA* is fixed.

 ## Plan for next week